SamroodAli/webpack-project-starter/README.md

 ###

 ## For development
-You have live updates for javscript and scss.
+You have live updates for javacript and scss in `localhost:3000`.
 Refresh after changes to html.

-1. Run in your terminal and keep it running, the project will be available live with hot reloading at `localhost:8080`.
+1. Run in your terminal and keep it running, the project will be available live with hot reloading at `localhost:3000`.
 Happy programming : )
 ```bash
 npm run dev
 ```